BSS08/CPUScheduler/README.md

 ---

+## What this web app does
+- Simulates three CPU scheduling strategies on the same set of processes:
+  - FCFS: Processes execute in order of arrival.
+  - SJF (non-preemptive): Among ready processes, the one with the shortest burst time runs to completion.
+  - SRTF (preemptive): At every time unit, the ready process with the least remaining time runs; can preempt.
+- Produces for each process:
+  - CT (Completion Time), TAT (Turnaround Time = CT − AT), WT (Waiting Time = TAT − BT)
+- Compares algorithms using average TAT and average WT.
+- Visualizes execution as:
+  - Gantt chart (blocks on a time axis for each process)
+  - Per-time animation (which process/IDLE is running each time unit)

+---

+## How it works (under the hood)
+- Input parsing: The table/CSV is converted into `Process` objects with validation (arrival ≥ 0, burst > 0).
+Missing `pid` values are auto-labeled.
+- Scheduling:
+  - FCFS: Sort by arrival; account for CPU idle time; compute CT/TAT/WT.
+  - SJF: Maintain a ready queue ordered by burst; if none ready, time idles until the next arrival.
+  - SRTF: Step time in units; always pick available process with least remaining burst; record preemptions.
+- Gantt construction: For each algorithm, the app collects `(pid, start, finish)` segments.
+- Plotting:
+  - Gantt is rendered with Plotly `go.Bar` horizontal bars where width = `finish − start` and base = `start`.
+  - Animation uses per-time timeline entries with a simple bar that shows the current running process.
+- Metrics: A results table plus average TAT/WT are computed and shown alongside charts.

+---

 ## Deploy on Streamlit Community Cloud
 1) Push this project to GitHub with these files at repo root:
    - `app.py`